noxymon-mekari/mkrgen/docs/docs/advanced-flag/redis.md

 # Redis Integration

-This guide explains how to use Redis as an advanced feature in your Go-Blueprint project.
+This guide explains how to use Redis as an advanced feature in your mkrgen project.

 ## Overview